brightec/RateTheApp-Android/README.md

 #### Changing the star drawables

 The drawables of the stars can be changed using the *rateTheAppStarSelectedDrawable* and *rateTheAppStarUnSelectedDrawable* attributes.
+You can still the drawables colour attribute as above.

 <img src="images/demoapp-customisedstars.png" alt="Changing the stars" width="400"/>